Stretching (verb)

 to make an error

-Too many job seekers stumble through interviews as if the questions are
+Too many job seekers stumble through interviews as if the questions are coming out of

 left field.